sanakhuram/FED-PE1-SanaKhuram-color-muse-blog-/README.md

 ### User Roles and Permissions

-- **Owner/Admin**: After logging in, the admin user (owner) can manage all blog posts by creating, editing, or deleting them.
+- **Owner/Admin**: After logging in, the admin user (owner) can manage all blog posts by creating, reading , updating or deleting them.
 This ensures full control over the blog's content.

-- **Regular Users**: Regular users can view and share posts.
-However, they cannot create, edit, or delete any blog content, even after registering or logging in, keeping content management restricted to the blog owner.
+- **Regular User (Before Signing In)**:
+For users who are unregistered or not signed in, their access is limited to viewing blog posts.
+They cannot perform any additional actions such as reading or sharing the content.

+- **Regular User (After Registering and Signing In)**:
+Once a regular user registers and logs in, they gain the ability to read and share posts.
+However, they are still restricted from creating, editing, or deleting any posts.

 ## Technologies Used